phoenix-rtos/phoenix-rtos-doc/quickstart/sparcv8leon-gr716-mimas.md

 picocom --imap lfcrlf -b 115200 -r -l /dev/ttyUSB[X] --send-cmd cat
 ```

-After resetting the board using the `BTN0` button, you should see `Bootloader` message in the terminal.
+After resetting the board using the `BTN0` button, a `Bootloader` message appears in the terminal.
 To load the
 bootloader (`plo`) to the RAM, send the image using `picocom --send-cmd`.
 Type `Ctrl+a` followed by `Ctrl+s`,
 enter the path to the `plo.img` file and press `Enter`.
 The file is located in the `_boot/sparcv8leon-gr716-mimas`
 directory.
 Refer to the image below: